 Market Pressure Drives Innovation

-Food, beverage, and supplement companies face growing pressure to innovate, especially since retailers are increasingly launching their own brands.
+Food, beverage, and supplements companies face growing pressure to innovate, especially since retailers are increasingly launching their private label brands.

 Additionally, the traditional retail models have been shattered, with explosive growth in online sales, the emergence of delivery and curbside pickup options, and even meal kit services.